ArteenTorabiMarashi/ccm_benchmate/README.md

 ## Literature module:

 This module provides a way to search for scientific literature.
 It is designed to work with the NCBI PubMed and ARXIV databases.
-You can search for articles and using free text queries as well as retriving specific articles by their identifiers.
+You can search for articles and use free text queries as well as retriving specific articles by their identifiers.
 The latter is useful for retrieving articles that you already know about or more importantly are mentioned in the data you have retrieved using the apis modules.

 Articles titles and abstracts are returned as from pubmed and arxiv searches (pubmed already archives medarxiv and bioarxiv articles).
-Additionally you can search for open acceess articles using openalex.org and retrieve their full text pdf files for download.
+Additionally you can search for open access articles using openalex.org and retrieve their full text pdf files for download.

 These downloaded pdf (as well as any other local pdf that you already have) can be processed to extract the text, figures, tables from the downloaded documents.
 Using semantich chunking methods (sepearing the text into sections that convey similar topics) the text can further be processed.
-Figures and tables can be automaticall interpreted using a vision language model (default is QWEN-7.5B-VL).
+Figures and tables can be automatically interpreted using a vision language model (default is QWEN-7.5B-VL).
 These interpretations are similarly processed to the full text data.
 All of this can be permanantly stored in a database for later retrieval and analysis
 (more on that later, see knowledge_base module).

 ## Container Runner module:

 This is a module that would allow you to run any conteinerized application on your local machine or on a remote server.
-To give you the most flexible way to incoporate your data into you database we have created a container runner class that can be used to run any singularity/apptainer containter either locally or on HPC.
+To give the most flexible way to incoporate your data into you database, we have created a container runner class that can be used to run any singularity/apptainer containter either locally or on HPC.
 We also have a to_container script that can be used to convert conda environments into singularity/appatiner contianers.

-We are working on creating a small libarry of exisiting containers that can be immediately used to process your data.
+We are working on creating a small library of exisiting containers that can be immediately used to process your data.
 These will be available soon in our own docker container registry.
 You can then use these docker containers to create a singluarity/apptainer .sif file to run arbitrary packages and pipelines.
-You can run these packages and commands either in an interactive session or submit them as slurmm jobs in HPC.
+You can run these packages and commands either in an interactive session or submit them as slurm jobs on HPC.
 Please see the container runner module readme for usage instructions.

 Keep in mind that if you want to integrate the outputs of these containers/pipelines it's up to you to make sure that they are compatible with the modules in this package.

 ## Databases Module

 Currently this is empty, the goal is to gather information and requests from the general community to create either a standalone database with a query schema or just a collection of read-only file where users can search for their data on their own.
-Once this is done we will also release the files and their respective contents available here that are under hpc.
+Once this is done we will also release the files and their respective contents here that are under HPC.
 Additionally we will provide a download script to create the same folder/database structure as well as instructions to how to regularly update the files as new versions of databases become available.

 ## Genome Module

-While it is possible to use the ensembl api class to query genomic ranges and intervals for instances where you are interested in only one genome (and its annotatoins) for the whole project and you will need to make repeated queries it would be more performant (and nicer to ther people using the ensembl api) to generate a data structure that can represent genomic/proteomic information.
+While it is possible to use the ensembl api class to query genomic ranges and intervals for instances where you are making repeated queries for only one genome (and its annotations) within a single project, it would be more performant (and nicer to ther people using the ensembl api) to generate a data structure that can represent genomic/proteomic information.

-This is were the genom module comes into play.
-The genome.genome.Genome class takes a genome fasta file and a gtf fjile and creates a database of genomic regions.
-These regions can then be queried by genes, transcripts, exons, cdss, introns and utrs depending on the avalibility of these annotation types in the gtf file.
-You can also extract sequences from the genome fasta file for any arbitrary genome interval (see Ranges and GenomicRanges below) as well as providing (or generating) transcritome and proteome fasta files.
+This is were the genome module comes into play.
+The genome.genome.Genome class takes a genome fasta file and a gtf file and creates a database of genomic regions.
+These regions can then be queried by genes, transcripts, exons, cds, introns and utrs depending on the avalibility of these annotation types in the gtf file.
+You can also extract sequences from the genome fasta file for any arbitrary genome interval (see Ranges and GenomicRanges below) as well as providing (or generating) transcriptome and proteome fasta files.

-The genome module also suspports saving these results to an arbitrary database, whether this is your knowledge base or any other kind of SQL databse (could even be in-memory sqlite).
-Each genome instance can be created and stored independently so if your analysis/project requires multiple genomes (or multiple annotations of the same fasta file, these are treated as different genomes).
-There is also support for that.
+The genome module also supports saving these results to an arbitrary database, whether this is your knowledge base or any other kind of SQL databse (could even be in-memory sqlite).
+Each genome instance can be created and stored independently so if your analysis/project requires multiple genomes (or multiple annotations of the same fasta file, these are treated as different genomes), there is also support for that.

 Finally for your own work you can add arbitrary annotations to each of the tables in `JSON` format and then query them later.